 - Internship opportunities

 Students who take advantage of this opportunity to finish high school in less than the traditional four years meet all of the Pennsylvania Department of Education’s graduation requirements and can earn a public school diploma, like their peers.
 This blog post will discuss the process to graduate high school early, planning steps, and PA Virtual Charter School’s Early Graduation Program.

 How does early graduation work?

 Almost all students who graduate early have been planning for it since at least their middle school years.
 In middle school, motivated students may begin progressing through their coursework at a faster pace than their peers, providing them the opportunity to begin taking high school courses in eighth grade.
 Doing so reduces the number of courses a student must take within the traditional four years of high school.
 Once the student begins high school, they will be able to take courses “out of sequence” because of the head start they had on the high school curriculum.
 With careful planning and consideration, students are able to finish their required coursework in three years rather than four.

 During high school, students will work closely with their School Counselors to discuss the potential of early graduation, requirements, and ensuring they remain on track.
 Students will need to complete the school’s existing graduation requirements in three years rather than four, while maintaining the required grade point average and good academic standing.
-Many early graduation programs will also insist on a testing requirement (for example, passing the Keystones) and check-in meetings with the School Counselor.
+Many early graduation programs will also insist on a testing requirement (for example, passing the Keystone Exams) and check-in meetings with the School Counselor.